 ‘They chose the Avant black and white kitchen from Second Nature, adding colour with a vivid green splashback and bar stools.
 Corian worktops have been shaped to fit the curved units.
 The build and kitchen together cost £24,000.’

 9. ADD A UTILITY ROOM AND CLOAKROOM

 When a garage adjoins a kitchen or hallway, it will be very useful as a utility room.
 Use it for everything from laundry to extra storage and, if possible, squeeze in a downstairs cloakroom, too.
 Depending on your needs, you might even be able to devote half of a large garage to utility and leave the other half for a car.
 Or, you could split the room to create half utility, half playroom, for example.
 For a utility, underfloor heating will be useful for keeping the room warm and dry, while good ventilation is also a must.

-A home office is best sited away from the main living space if you have a family who will want the TV on while you try to work.
-If, however, it doubles up as a homework space, having it near to where you’ll be most of the time can be very useful.
+Want garage design ideas to make a family home more practical?
+A home office is a good one.
+Best sited away from the main living space if you have a family who will want the TV on while you try to work, it can also double up as a homework space, so having it near to where you’ll be most of the time can be very useful.
 It will need plenty of natural daylight to make it welcoming during the day, but invest in good blinds if it is south-facing, and ensure the heating is sufficient.

 Wireless networking may need additional equipment to boost the signal to reach detached garages, depending on the distance from the house.
 Also remember that home offices may be liable for business rates – find out from your local valuation office.
 A similar conversion would cost around £8,000 to £10,000.

 Find out how to design a home office in our expert guide.